-As of December 31, 2020, we had a Federal net operating loss ("NOL") carryforward of approximately \$205,474,000.
-Under the U.S. Tax Code, NOLs arising in tax years ending on or before December 31, 2017 can generally be carried forward to offset future taxable income for a period of 20 years, and NOLs arising in tax years ending after December 31, 2017 can generally be carried forward indefinitely.
+As of December 31, 2021, we had a Federal net operating loss ("NOL") carry forwards of approximately \$241,988,000.
+Under the Internal Revenue Code of 1986, as amended, NOLs arising in tax years ending on or before December 31, 2017 can generally be carried forward to offset future taxable income for a period of 20 years, and NOLs arising in tax years ending after December 31, 2017 can generally be carried forward indefinitely.
 Our ability to use our NOLs will be dependent on our ability to generate taxable income, and the NOLs that arose in tax years ending on or before December 31, 2017 could expire before we generate sufficient taxable income to take advantage of the NOLs.
-As of December 31, 2020, based on our history of operating losses it is possible that a portion of our NOLs will not be fully realizable.
+As of December 31, 2021, based on our history of operating losses it is possible that a portion of our NOLs will not be fully realizable.